How Long Does It Take To Get Braces On?

 It is important to address these issues as misaligned, overlapped or advanced teeth interfere with appearance and self-confidence, sometimes causing people to hide their teeth when smiling.

 Treatment of some orthodontic problems should begin even before all permanent (or adult) teeth appear.
-To find out if your child may have orthodontic problems, your dentist or orthodontist may, at age 7, undergo an orthodontic screening test to intercept problems at the developmental stage.
+To find out if your child may have orthodontic problems, visit your orthodontist at age 7 and undergo an orthodontic exam to check for problems at the developmental stage.
 This is called interceptive orthodontic treatment.

-What Are The Different Type Of Braces And How Long Does It Take To Get Braces After Molding?
+What Are The Different Types Of Braces near me Available And How Long Does It Take To Get Braces After Molding?

 Highly accurate, this type of treatment is very effective, including the most severe malocclusions.